Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-As for your question, the baby’s vomit is not impure (najis) as long as it didn’t change.
-Some scholars considered the baby’s vomit does cause impurity to parents clothes and the surrounding things.
+The baby’s vomit is not impure (najis) as long as it didn’t change.
+Some scholars maintain that the baby’s vomit does cause impurity to parents clothes and the surrounding things.

 Responding to your question, Dr. Muhammad Salama, PhD in Islamic Studies in English and an Associate Professor at the Faculty of Islamic Science, Al-Madinah International University, states: